Russia in the European energy sector: 2021–2022 supply instability

 In late 2021, European natural gas prices rose to all-time highs and remained extremely volatile into 2022.
-These reduced Russian pipeline flows, together with low storage levels and adverse weather conditions, contributed to strong upward pressure on prices in Europe, which averaged more than $30 USD per million British thermal units (BTU) in the fourth quarter of 2021.
+These reduced Russian pipeline flows, together with low storage levels and adverse weather conditions, contributed to strong upward pressure on prices in Europe, which averaged more than US$30 per million British thermal units (BTU) in the fourth quarter of 2021.
 Natural gas prices moderated down to an average of $27 per million BTUs in the first seven weeks of 2022.
 Unseasonably mild weather conditions led to a slight decrease in demand (declining by 14% year-on-year according to preliminary estimates), and a 20% increase in wind energy output in the first quarter of 2022 reduced gas burn in the power sector.

-Nonetheless, following Russia’s invasion of Ukraine on 24 February 2022, European natural gas prices surged by 50% day-on-day, reaching to $44 per million BTUs, following the invasion of Ukraine by Russia.
-On 26 April, Russia announced it would cut off natural gas exports to Poland and Bulgaria, as a part of a series of disputes over Russia’s invasion of Ukraine.
-On 21 May, Russia halted all of its gas exports to Finland.
+Nonetheless, following Russia's invasion of Ukraine on 24 February 2022, European natural gas prices surged by 50% day-on-day, reaching to $44 per million BTUs, following the invasion of Ukraine by Russia.
+As the EU responded to the invasion by introducing sanctions on the Russian economy, Russian President Vladimir Putin issued a decree demanding that all payments for natural gas should be in rubles in order to soften the effect of the sanctions.
+On 26 April, Russia announced it would cut off natural gas exports to Poland and Bulgaria because of their refusal to pay in rubles.
+On 21 May, Russia halted all of its gas exports to Finland for the same reason.
 Natural gas prices are expected to remain extremely volatile in the current context of market uncertainty.
 As a result of the invasion, Brent oil prices rose above $130 a barrel for the first time since 2008.
 If Europe is to stop depending on Russian gas, additional investments totalling €270 billion in energy efficiency, renewable energy, and power networks would be required by 2030.

+During the days before the invasion of Ukraine, in response to Russia's recognition of the Donetsk People's Republic and the Lugansk People's Republic, Germany blocked the Nord Stream 2 pipeline that was to deliver Russian gas to it.
+In late August, Gazprom gradually stopped delivering gas through the Nord Stream 1 pipeline as well, citing a leak and technical issues due to the European sanctions on Russia.
+On 26 September 2022, both pipelines of Nord Stream 1 and one of the two pipelines of Nord Stream 2 were destroyed by acts of sabotage by an as of September 2025 unidentified perpetrator.